Dendrobranchiata

-Dendrobranchiata is a suborder of decapods, commonly known as prawns.
+Dendrobranchiata is a suborder of decapods, commonly known as prawns (though this may be ambiguous).
 There are 540 extant species in seven families, and a fossil record extending back to the Devonian.
-They differ from related animals, such as Caridea and Stenopodidea, by the branching form of the gills and by the fact that they do not brood their eggs, but release them directly into the water.
+They differ from related animals, such as Caridea and Stenopodidea, by the branching form of the gills (hence their scientific name Dendrobrachiata) and by the fact that they do not brood their eggs, but release them directly into the water.
 They may reach a length of over 330 mm and a mass of 450 g, and are widely fished and farmed for human consumption.

-Shrimp and prawns
+Nomenclature

 While Dendrobranchiata and Caridea belong to different suborders of Decapoda, they are very similar in appearance, and in many contexts such as commercial farming and fisheries, they are both often referred to as "shrimp" and "prawn" interchangeably.
-In the United Kingdom, the word "prawn" is more common on menus than "shrimp", while the opposite is the case in North America.
+In the United Kingdom, Australia and some other Commonwealth nations, the word "prawn" is used almost exclusively, while the opposite is the case in North America.
 The term "prawn" is also loosely used to describe any large shrimp, especially those that come 15 (or fewer) to the pound (such as "king prawns", yet sometimes known as "jumbo shrimp").

-Australia and some other Commonwealth nations follow this British usage to an even greater extent, using the word "prawn" almost exclusively.
-When Australian comedian Paul Hogan used the phrase, "I'll slip an extra shrimp on the barbie for you" in an American television advertisement, it was intended to make what he was saying easier for his American audience to understand, and was thus a deliberate distortion of what an Australian would typically say.
+Due to their superficial similarity, Dendrobranchiata and Caridea were historically grouped together, though it is currently understood that they are distantly related.
+The classification of these groups is explained below.

 Description

 Together with other swimming Decapoda, Dendrobranchiata show the "caridoid facies", or shrimp-like form.
-The body is typically robust, and can be divided into a cephalothorax (head and thorax fused together) and a pleon (abdomen).
+The body is typically robust, and can be divided into a cephalothorax (fusion of the head or cephalon and thorax) and a pleon (abdomen).
 The body is generally slightly flattened side-to-side.
 The largest species, Penaeus monodon, can reach a mass of 450 g and a length of 336 mm.

 Head

-The most conspicuous appendages arising from the head are the antennae.
-The first pair are biramous (having two flagella), except in Luciferidae, and are relatively small.
+The most conspicuous appendages arising from the head are the antennae; the first pair are biramous (having two flagella), except in Luciferidae, and are relatively small.
 The second pair can be 2–3 times the length of the body and are always uniramous (having a single flagellum).
 The mouthparts comprise pairs of mandibles, maxillules and maxillae, arising from the head, and three pairs of maxillipeds, arising from the thorax.
 A pair of stalked eyes points forwards from the head.